pygame-community/pygame-geometry/README.md

 # The pygame.Geometry Python Prototype Project
-Hello! this project is a Python prototype for a pygame.geometry module.
-You will be able to use new Shape types like Circle, Line and Polygon to enchance, simplify and optimize your game code!
+Hello!
+This project is a Python prototype for a pygame.geometry module.
+You will be able to use new Shape types like Circle, Line, and Polygon to enchance, simplify, and optimize your game code!

 The project has three sections:

 - **Implementation**

    The `shapes` directory includes all the currently implemented shapes source(.py) files, including the shape.py file.

 - **Tests**

    The `tests` directory includes visual and functional tests to ensure that the current implementations work as intended.